-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS

-TO BE HELD MAY 13, 2016
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 12, 2017

-The Annual Meeting of Stockholders of Albany International Corp. will be held at The One Hundred Club, 100 Market Street, Suite 500, Portsmouth, New Hampshire, on Friday, May 13, 2016, at 9:00 a.m.
+The Annual Meeting of Stockholders of Albany International Corp. will be held at The One Hundred Club, 100 Market Street, Suite 500, Portsmouth, New Hampshire, on Friday, May 12, 2017, at 9:00 a.m.
 Eastern Time, for the following purposes:

-- 1. To elect eight Directors to serve until the next Annual Meeting of Stockholders and until their successors have been elected and qualified; - 2. to ratify the appointment of KPMG LLP as our independent auditor; - 3. to approve, by nonbinding vote, executive compensation; - 4. to approve the Company's 2011 Incentive Compensation Plan for Section 162(m) purposes; - 5. to consider and take action on a proposal to approve a new Directors' Annual Retainer Plan, increasing the stock portion of each Director's annual retainer from \$50,000 to \$70,000 and extending the term of the Plan; and - 6. to transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.
+- 1. To elect ten Directors to serve until the next Annual Meeting of Stockholders and until their successors have been elected and qualified; - 2. to ratify the appointment of KPMG LLP as our independent auditor; - 3. to approve, by nonbinding vote, executive compensation; - 4. to recommend, by nonbinding vote, the frequency of stockholder voting on executive compensation; - 5. to approve the Company's 2017 Incentive Compensation Plan; and - 6. to transact such other business as may properly come before the meeting or any adjournment or adjournments thereof.

-Only stockholders of record at the close of business on March 21, 2016, will be entitled to vote at the Annual Meeting of Stockholders or any adjournment or adjournments thereof.
+Only stockholders of record at the close of business on March 20, 2017, will be entitled to vote at the Annual Meeting of Stockholders or any adjournment or adjournments thereof.

-Whether or not you expect to attend the Annual Meeting in person, we urge you to vote your shares at your earliest convenience by telephone, via the Internet, or by signing, dating, and returning a proxy card.
+Whether or not you expect to attend the Annual Meeting in person, we urge you to vote your shares at your earliest convenience by telephone, online, or by signing, dating, and returning a proxy card.
 Submitting your proxy now will not prevent you from voting your shares at the meeting if you desire to do so, as your proxy is revocable at your option.